browserengineering/book/book/visual-effects.md

 But importantly, the text isn't orange-gray: even though the text is partially transparent, none of the orange shines through.
-That's because the order matters.
-First, the text is blended with the background; since the text is opaque, its blended pixels are black and overwrite the orange background.
-Then, this black-and-orange is blended with the white background.
+That's because the order matters: the text is *first* blended with the background; since the text is opaque, its blended pixels are black and overwrite the orange background.
+Only *then* is this black-and-orange image blended with the white background.
 Doing the operations in a different order would lead to dark-orange or black text.

 To handle this properly, browsers apply blending not to individual shapes but to a tree of [*stacking contexts*][stacking-context].